-The Raggeds Wilderness undoubtedly gives its name justice as one of its most notable features is the rocky slopes with sharp ridges that are prominent in the wilderness.
-With elevations ranging from 7,000 to 13,000 feet, the Raggeds Wilderness is great site to visit for hiking trips.
+This national wilderness area undoubtedly gives its name justice as one of its most notable features is the rocky slopes with sharp ridges that are prominent in the wilderness.
+With elevations ranging from 7,000 to 13,000 feet, the Raggeds Wilderness is a stunning area to visit for hiking trips.

 Visitors will have to ford the Slate River in order to get to the Oh-Be-Joyful Pass Trail, but the scenic verdant landscape with blossoming wildflowers makes the extra effort totally worth it.
 The Dark Canyon Trail, on the other hand, is known for its towering rocky walls, but it has another thing of note about it.